gravatar/hovercards/CONTRIBUTING.md

 - `start`: Starts a local server to test the library in development mode.
 - `build`: Builds the library in production mode, creating the `dist` folder with bundled files.
-- `build:dev`: Builds the library in development mode, creating the `dist` folder with bundled files and watching for changes.
+- `build:dev`: Builds the library in development mode, creating the `dist` folder with bundled files.
+- `build:watch`: Builds the library in development mode and watches for changes.
 - `build:types`: Builds the library types.
+- `build:core`: Builds the library in production mode for Vanilla JavaScript.
+- `build:react`: Builds the library in production mode for React.
 - `format`: Formats the code using the [`format`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/#format) script of `@wordpress/scripts`.
 - `type-check`: Checks the types using [TypeScript](https://www.typescriptlang.org/).
 - `lint:js`: Lints the JavaScript / TypeScript code using the [`lint:js`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/#lint-js) script of `@wordpress/scripts`.